Thai suspect in Michigan hit-and-run agrees to return to US

 Thai deputy national police chief Surachate Hakparn, speaking at a news conference also attended by Howson, announced she intends to return to the United States to face charges, and preparations were being made for her to fly back before Sunday.

 “I left home for work around 5.30 a.m. to 6 a.m.
-It is the winter time and it was very dark.
-There was usually nobody walking on the road there, except deer,” Towson said, recounting the accident.
+It is the wintertime and it was very dark.
+There was usually nobody walking on the road there, except deer,” Howson said, recounting the accident.
 She said she initially thought she had hit a deer, but when asked later why she fled to Thailand, responded that when she saw Kable’s body, she thought he must be dead.

 “I did not think I would run away, but I was very shocked.
 I tried to call the police but my hands were shaking.
 I could not do anything,” she said.